 - Flip the dough over again, add your toppings, place the pizza back on the grill, and cook with the cover on just until the toppings are heated through, about five minutes.

-- 1/3 cup olive oil, plus more as needed
+1/3 cup olive oil, divided, plus more as needed

-- Leaves from 2 sprigs of fresh oregano, basil, or rosemary
+Leaves from 2 sprigs fresh oregano, basil, or rosemary

-1 Heat the grill: Light a charcoal grill or turn a gas grill to 550ºF.
+Light a charcoal grill or heat a gas grill to 550°F.

-3 Meanwhile, grill the potatoes: Spread about 11/2 tablespoons olive oil on a small baking sheet.
+While the dough is resting, spread about 1 1/2 tablespoons olive oil on a small baking sheet.
 Place the potatoes in one layer on the baking sheet, press them into the oil, and turn them over.
 You want both sides of the potato slices coated in oil.

 With a wadded paper towel dipped into vegetable oil, use tongs to quickly oil the grill grates.

-Place the potato rounds on the grill and close the lid, and cook for 2 to 4 minutes, or until the undersides are golden.
+Place the potato rounds on the grill and close the lid.
+Cook for 2 to 4 minutes, or until the undersides are golden.
 Turn with tongs, and cook for another 2 to 3 minutes, or until the potatoes are tender.
 Set aside and sprinkle with salt.

 Slip your hands, palm sides facing down, under one of the pizzas.
 Lift the dough in one piece, supported by your knuckles, and place the end furthest from you onto the back of the grill grates.
 Quickly pull out your hands and release the dough.